MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Users.Functions/Get-MgUserContactFolderDelta.md

 ## SYNOPSIS
 Get a set of contact folders that have been added, deleted, or removed from the user's mailbox.
-A delta function call for contact folders in a mailbox is similar to a GET request, except that by appropriately applying state tokens in one or more of these calls, you can query for incremental changes in the contact folders.
+A delta function call for contact folders in a mailbox is similar to a GET request, except that by appropriately \napplying state tokens in one or more of these calls, \nyou can query for incremental changes in the contact folders.
-This allows you to maintain and synchronize a local store of a user's contact folders without having to fetch all the contact folders of that mailbox from the server every time.
+This allows you to maintain and synchronize \na local store of a user's contact folders without having to fetch all the contact folders of that mailbox from the server every time.
-This API is supported in the following national cloud deployments.
+This API is available in the following national cloud deployments.

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserContactFolderDelta](/powershell/module/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserContactFolderDelta?view=graph-powershell-beta)

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserContactFolderDelta](/powershell/module/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserContactFolderDelta?view=graph-powershell-beta)

-> [!NOTE]
-> To view the beta release of this cmdlet, view [Get-MgBetaUserContactFolderDelta](/powershell/module/Microsoft.Graph.Beta.Users.Functions/Get-MgBetaUserContactFolderDelta?view=graph-powershell-beta)

 ## SYNTAX